ikbenmacje/PoseTrackActor/README.md

 Open a terminal and use the Python included with Gazebo to make a python virtual environment somewhere on your computer.
 This means you first need the path to the Python excecutable inside of Gazebo.

-**Attention when doing this on macOS first do this in the terminal** `export SYSTEM_VERSION_COMPAT=0`
+**Attention when doing this on macOS first do this in the terminal**
+`export SYSTEM_VERSION_COMPAT=0`

 Read [here](https://github.com/AnyLifeZLB/FaceVerificationSDK/blob/main/install_newest_mediapipe_on_macos.md) why.

-Make a Python Virtual Environment (Following is a example for macOS):
+1. Make a Python Virtual Environment (Following is a example for macOS):
 `/Applications/gazebosc.app/Contents/Resources/python/bin/python3.9 -m venv myvenv`

-Then activate the python virutal environment:
+2. Then activate the python virutal environment:
 `source myvenv/bin/activate`

-Then install all the requirements for the actors:
+3. Then install all the requirements for the actors:
 `pip install -r requrements.txt`

-Then copy or symbolic link the `myvenv/lib/python3.9/site-packages` directory to the folder with the actors
+4. Then copy or symbolic link the: `myvenv/lib/python3.9/site-packages` directory to the folder with the actors

 - how to make symbolic link on macOS [here](https://www.howtogeek.com/297721/how-to-create-and-use-symbolic-links-aka-symlinks-on-a-mac/)
 - primer on Python venv [here](https://realpython.com/python-virtual-environments-a-primer/)